 Current regulation is also known as current limitation or constant current mode (CC) and is fundamental to the normal operation of an electronic load.
-The DC input current is held at a predetermined level by varying the internal resistance according to Ohm's law R = U / I such that, based on the input voltage, a constant current flows.
-Once the current has reached the adjusted value, the device automatically switches to constant current mode.
-However, if the power consumption reaches the adjusted power level, the device will automatically switch to power limitation and adjust the input current according to $I{MAX} = P{SET} / U{IN}$, even if the maximum current set value is higher.
+As soon as the DC input current reaches the adjusted current set value, the device automatically switches to constant current mode.
+The DC input current is then held at a predetermined level by varying the internal resistance according to Ohm's law R = U / I such that, depending on the actual input voltage, a constant current flows.
+However, if the power consumption reaches the adjusted power set value while the current is not limited by CC, the device would automatically switch to power limitation and adjust the input current according to $I{MAX} = P{SET} / U{IN}$ , even if the maximum current set value is higher.
 The current set value, as determined by the user, is always and only an upper limit.

-While the DC input is switched on and constant current mode is active, the condition "CC mode active" will be shown on the graphics display by the abbreviation CC, as well it will be passed as a signal to the analog interface and stored as internal status which can be read via digital interface.
+While the DC input is switched on and constant current mode is active, the condition "CC mode active" will be shown on the graphics display by the abbreviation CC and can also be read via digital interface.